 Whilst algae isn't harmful to render nor does it affect the performance of the product, it is unsightly.
-We look in more detail at algae growth and what you can do to prevent it.
+We look in more detail at algae growth, what you can do to prevent it and how to remove green or red algae from rendered walls.

 Where does algae grow?